python-websockets/websockets/docs/reference/index.rst

 API stability
 -------------

-Public API documented in this API reference are subject to the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.
+Public APIs documented in this API reference are subject to the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.

 Anything that isn't listed in the API reference is a private API.
 There's no